 Online retailers have disrupted brick-and-mortar stores, and now they’re changing city traffic patterns and land use as well.
 E-commerce has grown to such an extent, say retail and logistics experts, that metro Atlanta and other big cities will have to grapple with vacant storefronts, new types of warehouses, and changing delivery routes.
 The rapid pace of change will challenge transportation and urban planners to keep up.

-external-linkRelated: Planning for Increasing Automation in the Workforce“The footprint of retail is shifting away from the retail store and towards the warehouse,” Hofstra University professor Jean-Paul Rodrigue recently told InTransitionMag.
+“The footprint of retail is shifting away from the retail store and towards the warehouse,” Hofstra University professor Jean-Paul Rodrigue recently told InTransitionMag.

 Online sales, which have been growing 20% a year or more, have resulted in more UPS, FedEx and DHL delivery trucks on local streets, and more discarded packaging headed to landfills or recycling centers.
 National online retailers such as Amazon are seeking massive distribution centers on the outskirts of major cities, but also looking to smaller warehouses inside city centers to shorten delivery times to customers and to serve as pick-up centers for orders.
 Other retailers such as Walmart are using their existing stores and backroom inventory to serve online orders.
 Some e-commerce businesses are even exploring “dark stores” – closed to the public – where workers can roam customer-free aisles to fulfill online orders.